theuggla/lysande-jekyll-theme/README.md

 and supply one of the categories you have recorded in your config file.

 The projects will be displayed on any page you give the 'projects' layout, or otherwise accessible via site.projects, just as site.posts gives you access to your blog posts.
+Anything you add to a page with the projects layout will be displayed on top of the projects posts, under the projects navigational menu.

 ### Blog

 Your blog posts will be showcased on every page you give the blog layout, or display them as you wish without this layout.
+Anything you add to a page with the blog layout will be displayed on top of the blog posts.
 The blog and post layouts comes with support for disqus comments.
 If you would like this enables, supply a disqus shortname for your site in the config file, like so:

 ```yaml
 disqus_shortname: yourName